Thank you for visiting Connecting the Dots Journal's official website!

 Quick Navigation

 Cartagena is an ancient port city located in the Region of Murcia, southeastern Spain.
 Cartagena has been inhabited for over two millennia, and its history and culture can be seen in the many archaeological sites and monuments found across the city.
-Roman ruins, such as the forum, temple, and theatre, which together with La Conception Castle are some of the most popular tourist attractions in Cartagena.
-Not to mention the Carthaginian, Byzantine or Moorish remains, and the modern Art Noveau architectural masterpieces scattered throughout the city.
+Roman ruins, such as the forum, temple, and amphitheater, which together with the Christian Conception Castle from the XIII century AD are some of the most popular tourist attractions in Cartagena.
+Not to mention the Carthaginian, Byzantine or Moorish remains, and the modern Art Noveau architectural masterpieces scattered throughout the city, which combined make you feel like in open doors museum.

-After the fall of the Roman Empire, the city was occupied by the Visigoths and then the Arabs.
+After the fall of the Roman Empire, followed the fall of Cartago Nova.
+The city was sacked and occupied by the Visigoths and later on by the Moors.
 It was recaptured by the Christians in 1245 and became an important naval base for the Spanish fleet.
 During the 18th century, Cartagena was a major trading port for goods from the Americas.

 Unfortunately, due to its importance, Cartagena has seen a lot of war.
 It was the site of a major naval battle in 1741 between the British and the Spanish.
 Later on, Cartagena was besieged by the French in 1811, and it was bombarded by the British in 1812.
-The city was captured by the Americans in 1898 during the Spanish-American War.
-But it was the Spanish who did the most damage to the city.
+The city was partially destroyed during the Cantonal Revolution, captured by the Americans in 1898 during the Spanish-American War.
+But in the end it was the Spanish Nationalists who did the most damage to the city.
 During the Spanish Civil War (1936-1939), Cartagena was the main naval base of the Republican Government and it was the last city to surrender to the forces of General and future dictator Francisco Franco.

 The Roman Amphitheater of Cartagena is one of the best-preserved Roman theaters in Spain and the second largest in the Iberian Peninsula, falling under the equivalent in Merida, Extremadura.
-The theatre was built in the 1st century AD and could originally seat up to 6,000 people.
+The amphitheater was built in 5-1 BC during the reign of the great Emperor Augustus and was dedicated to his grandchildren.
+At that time it originally seat up to 6,000 people.
 Today, due to its good condition and some renovations, the amphitheater is still used for cultural events such as plays and concerts.

 The name of the house comes from the inscription “Fortuna”, located at the back door.
 This Latin phrase translates to “Good luck”.
 Roman houses typically included such inscriptions in the entrance to the home to welcome visitors and warm intruders.